 - The app links to Google Maps and Apple Maps to provide GPS navigation to the patient’s home, meanwhile, their manager receives a real-time view of the lone worker’s movements.

 - The lone worker arrives and sets a safety boundary, allowing them to safely transit to/from their arrival location (e.g. parking spot) and the patient’s home.

 - The SHEQSY lone worker app can prompt the lone worker with a pre-start form that aligns with the working alone procedure and/or ask activity-specific questions.

 - After one hour, the lone worker completes a periodic check-in via the app to confirm they are safe.

 - If the activity will take longer than expected, the lone worker can extend the activity duration within the app.

-- At any time, the lone worker can easily and discreetly activate a duress alarm to commence the organisation’s emergency escalation process.
+- At any time, the lone worker can easily and discreetly activate a duress alarm to commence the organization’s emergency escalation process.

 After the appointment

-- Detailed history of the appointment including employee name, time, date and location is stored within SHEQSY’s secure platform so the organisation can demonstrate compliance with the working along procedure.
+- Detailed history of the appointment including employee name, time, date and location is stored within SHEQSY’s secure platform so the organization can demonstrate compliance with the working along procedure.

 To learn how Epworth HealthCare (Victoria’s largest not-for-profit private hospital group) uses SHEQSY to safeguard employees working on their own, read this case study.